isaiah2k/phase-1-Project/Readme.md

 ### **Step 4:** Run json-server

-**7.** To start managing your habits data, run json-server in your project directory with this command:
+**7.** To start managing your habits data, run json-server in your habit-tracker directory with this command:
    - `json-server db.json`

 ### **Step 5:** Install live-server

-**8.** The app uses live-server to serve the HTML and JavaScript files locally and automatically reload changes in your browser.
+**8.** The app uses live-server to serve the HTML and JavaScript files locally, and automatically reload changes in your browser.
 If you don't already have live-server installed, you can install it globally by opening a new terminal and running:
    - `npm install -g live-server`

 ### **Step 6:** Run live-server

-**9.** After installing live-server, you can launch it in the project directory with:
+**9.** After installing live-server, you can launch it in the new terminal by going to the habit-tracker directory and typing:
    - `live-server`

 **10.** live-server will automatically open the app in your default browser.
 If for some reason it doesn't, manually visit http://127.0.0.1:8080 or http://localhost:8080 in your browser.